 David Bain: Superb stuff.
 So we also mentioned, touched upon content marketing, in fact, in your last point there, you talked about LinkedIn and Facebook, so it's a nice segue into the next section here.
 I'd like to get a feel for what your overall content marketing strategy is, and how marketing technology really fits with that.
 So just as an overall picture, what is your content marketing strategy look like?
 Where do you regularly publish?
 What kind of content do you regularly publish?
 And do you plan out a lot beforehand?

 Lukasz Zelezny: So, I have seo.london as you mentioned, and I am publishing there often like, how, what type of articles, because I noticed that all the queries with how are very, very often giving you good traffic, because people have a problem.
 They want to visit your website, they want to read this, maybe perform some action.
 And that's one thing, I have also aside of seo.london couple of other websites, zelezny.uk.
 I have couple of Polish website because I also speak Polish, which is socialmedia.pl wordpress.pl.
-But what is the most exciting it's that I am using my content marketing, maybe do some syndication, and that's all.
+But what is the most exciting it's that I am using my [content marketing] (/features/ "content marketing".
+Also, I'm trying to use this a little more sophisticated than normally like writing, posting on [social media] (/ "social media"), maybe do some syndication, and that's all.
 So mainly the one thing is that I am using DeepL, which is artificial intelligence translator, which is much more accurate than Google.